PaloAltoNetworks/iron-skillet/tools/README.md

 Snippets use provided variables from config_variables.yaml.

+create_and_push will prompt for username/password/hostname, however, they can all be set using the following environment vars:
+- IS_USERNAME
+- IS_PASSWORD
+- IS_ADDRESS

 ## Template Admin
 The admin utilities are also python based and assume a working python environment.
 Directions for activating the virtual environment are above.